ArthurClerjon/equals/_projects/EQUALS.md

 ## Project Summary

-**EQUALS** addresses a critical challenge in the global energy transition: how can we deploy low-carbon electricity systems that are technically feasible, environmentally sustainable, and socially fair—across regions with very different climates, needs, and resources?
+**EQUALS** addresses a major global challenge: transitioning from fossil fuel-based energy systems to low-carbon alternatives, such as intermittent renewable energy sources (IRES), nuclear and hydro0power.
+In a context of limited raw material availability, planetary boudaries, this transition must ensure optimal resource use to provide the best possible energy service.
+Indeed, depending on climate, energy uses, territorial specificities, the relevance of deploying an energy source depends from a region to another.

-Funded by the ANR JCJC programme and coordinated by **Arthur Clerjon**, the project explores how solar, wind, nuclear, and hydropower can be most effectively distributed worldwide.
-The goal is to reduce reliance on fossil fuels while respecting planetary boundaries and resource limitations.
+Funded by the ANR JCJC programme and coordinated by **Arthur Clerjon**, EQUALS explores how solar, wind can be most effectively distributed worldwide.

-A central concept in EQUALS is that of **energy service**—the ability of an energy source to meet demand when and where it arises.
-For instance, solar power works particularly well in California, where demand peaks in summer due to air conditioning—exactly when solar production is high.
-In contrast, France experiences peak electricity needs in winter, when solar output is minimal.
-The same solar panel delivers very different service in each context.

-To analyze such differences, EQUALS will develop a global energy model that assesses how well low-carbon electricity sources match regional energy demand.
-It will also account for environmental constraints, material needs, and the physical space required for infrastructure.

-By openly sharing its methods and results, EQUALS aims to support more informed, inclusive, and sustainable energy decisions.
+The goal is to understand how to reduce the reliance on fossil fuels while respecting planetary boundaries and resource limitations and territorial specificities.

+To analyze such differences,an innovative electricity system optimization model that integrates raw material availability at its core.
+This global analysis will be regionalized, taking into account local climates, energy demand, and territorial characteristics.
+The model will focus on the temporal match between electricity demand and iRES supply (e.g., wind, photovoltaic), accurately assessing flexibility needs and power system sizing.
+The goal is to depict a global distribution of low-carbon energy sources that will minimize fossil fuel use, considering environmental and territorial constraints.

+This project is built on a transparent methodology and an open-source model, making the results accessible to a wide audience.
+With this interdisciplinary and open approach, the project aims to co-construct transition scenarios, fostering broader participation in decision-making processes for energy systems sustainability.

 **Overall, EQUALS seeks to:**